-On the Thursday opening night of the Symposium, the MGSA announces the winners of its various prize competitions (for books, dissertations, translations, and graduate student essays).
+On the Thursday opening night of the Symposium, the MGSA announces the winners of its various prize competitions (for books, dissertations, edited volumes, translations, and graduate student essays).
 All prizes have an April 1, 2019 submission deadline, except for the graduate student essay prize, which has a July 31, 2019 deadline.

 The recent (or latest) Crisis in Greece (and beyond) has resulted in a wealth of scholarly production that addresses all aspects of this crisis--economic, social, political, intellectual.
 Although the Journal has a database of manuscript reviewers, we are finding ourselves in need of a broadened pool of potential reviewers especially for the following topics: